cstar/modular_muc/README.txt

 BUILDING :

-Run rake twice : a first time for specifying location of erlang and ejabberd second time for actually building.
+Run rake twice : a first time for specifying location of erlang and ejabberd in generated erlang_config.rb second time for actually building.

 DOCUMENTATION :